Mountains of Mud

 After stressing about money one last time, we headed up through the forest.
 As we ascended, it transitioned from jungle to cloud forest, and was very pretty.
 It also began to rain.
 My umbrella with rain pants did a decent job of keeping me dry without overheating.
 The mud wasn’t bad yet, so we were still in our trail runners.
 There was a nice covered table where we could eat lunch.

-Sine Camp was the nicest camp of the whole trek.
+Sine Camp (8488 feet above sea level) was the nicest camp of the whole trek.
 There was a covered porch with a picnic table where we ate our meals, a larger dining hut with a covered porch, and indoor lighting and battery charging.
 The food was good, with large portions.
 Lots of vegetables in addition to carbs and meat.
 I don’t normally eat meat, but since I can’t eat cheese it seemed necessary to get some protein.

 We witnessed a rescue from one of the higher camps- 15 or so porters carrying a guy down in a litter.
 He had severe AMS so they were trying to get him down as quickly as possible.
 It was raining so hard that it seemed like he was in danger of drowning in the litter.
 I hadn’t yet experienced the difficult parts of the trail, but later wondered how they had gotten the litter down ladders and wet rocky waterfalls.
 When I asked Jack about this, he said that they practice these scenarios in the off-season (which, for the record, is even rainier).

 Day 2: to Mutinda Camp

 This day had the most show-stopping scenery of the whole trek.
 We started the day in rubber boots, although the mud wouldn’t really start until the afternoon.
 The bamboo zone started directly above Sine Camp, with really pretty flowers.
 The bamboo zone was short and the environment quickly transitioned to the heather zone.
 We reached 10,000 feet around 10:30am.
 The air felt thinner, and I had to walk slower.
 I experienced a lot of cognitive dissonance about having altitude symptoms while below treeline.